-Pay commission impacts the salary of millions of government employees.
-Given the huge scale and cost involved, also a large number of people impacted, the significance of the pay commission is immense.
+The recommendations and nature of Pay commission of India impact the salary of millions of government employees.
+Given the huge scale and cost involved, and also a large number of people are impacted, the significance of the pay commission in compensation management is immense.

 If you are a government employee, then the decisions of the pay commission directly impact your earnings.
 If you’re not a government employee, even then this is important to you.

-The decisions taken by the pay commission creates a huge impact on the exchequer ( national treasury).
+The decisions taken by the pay commission create a huge impact on the exchequer ( national treasury).
 In turn, it critically impacts the fiscal deficit of the country.

 In this article, I will explain everything you need to know about the 7th pay commission and the latest developments around it.